Note: This post has been updated for 2020!

 Rudy Boesch (Survivor) Navy SEAL

 Rudy appeared alongside Richard during the first season of ‘Survivor,’ and came in third place.
 However his biggest accomplishments in life stem from his service in the U.S. Navy.
 Rudy joined the Navy in 1945 and quickly volunteered for “secret hazardous duty.”
 He was one of the first 50 officers of the original SEAL Team Two.
 He was awarded the Bronze Star Medal for heroic action during his service in the Vietnam War.
-Sadly, Rudy died earlier this month at the age of 91.
+Sadly, Rudy died last year at the age of 91.

 Nathan Griffith (Teen Mom 2) U.S. Marine Corps.